WDIO-DT: News operation

 WDIO/WIRT's newscasts were branded throughout the 1970s and 1980s as Action News.
 The station changed its branding to Eyewitness News in the early 1990s; it shared this branding with sister station KSTP-TV in Minneapolis–Saint Paul.
 However, the Eyewitness News branding was the station's only resemblance to KSTP.
 WDIO uses its own graphics and music packages.

 WDIO and KSTP team up when breaking news happens (example: the I-35W bridge collapse in Minneapolis) or for major election debates.

 Longtime WDIO news anchor Dennis Anderson joined the station in 1969, initially as anchor of the nightly news' "Action Line" segment.
 He was promoted to chief anchor of the evening newscasts in 1970; he later was the first local TV anchor to announce the sinking of the ore freighter Edmund Fitzgerald which sank in Lake Superior on November 10, 1975.
 Anderson retired Wednesday, May 25, 2011, after 42 years with the station.
 Darren Danielson, previously of WDSE, replaced Anderson as anchor the following day, Thursday, May 26.

 In October 2009, 20-year veteran Deborah Anderson stepped down from being the lead anchor of the weekend newscasts.
 The station management filled the vacancy with reporters already employed with the station rather than searching elsewhere for a replacement.

 At some point in late 2010 or early 2011, WDIO became the third station in the Duluth area to broadcast its local newscasts in 16:9 enhanced definition widescreen.

 The Eyewitness News branding was retired in January 2019 in favor of WDIO News along with a new logo and broadcast set.

 Ratings

-Soon after sign-on, WDIO shot to the top of the local news ratings and has remained there more or less ever since.
+Soon after sign-on, WDIO shot to the top of the local news ratings.
+It has remained there more or less ever since, and is one of the strongest ABC affiliates in the country.
 During the 1970s and 1980s, WDIO dominated competitors KDLH and KBJR.

 In the May 2007 ratings race, WDIO took first place in all timeslots except at 5 p.m., where they fell to NBC affiliate KBJR.
 In February 2008, WDIO won with number of viewers in the morning, and at 6 and 10 p.m.
 KBJR once again came out slightly ahead at 5 p.m.
 In July 2009, WDIO topped the ratings again.
 The 10 p.m. newscast had about 7,000 more viewers than second place KBJR.
 WDIO also won in the weekend ratings.